joseluu/ADF_4351_BT_Smartphone/Readme.md

 # Another ADF4351 controller

-This project allows remote configuration of an ADF4351 breakout board from a smartphone.
+This project allows remote configuration of an ADF4351 eval board from a smartphone.

 Smartphone talks bluetooth to an ESP32 module which in turn talks SPI to the module.